mozilla/addon-sdk/static-files/md/dev-guide/programs.md

 `package.json` to add an `id` field, asking you to run `cfx xpi` again.
 When you re-run it, you should see a message:

-    Exporting extension to test.xpi.
+    Exporting extension to my-first-package.xpi.

-The test.xpi file can be found in the directory in which you ran the command.
+The my-first-package.xpi file can be found in the directory in which you ran the command.

 ### Checking the Package ###

-If you'd like to test the packaged program before distributing it, you can run it from the shell with:
+Test that the package installs correctly by adding it to your own Firefox installation.

-    mozrunner -a test.xpi
+You can do this by pressing the Ctrl+O key combination (Cmd+O on Mac) from within Firefox.
+This will bring up a file selection dialog: navigate to the my-first-package.xpi file, open it and follow the prompts to install the add-on.

-Or you can install it from the Firefox Add-ons Manager itself, as you would when testing a traditional add-on.
+Alternatively, open the Firefox Add-ons Manager from within Firefox, either from the Add-ons item on the Tools menu, or by typing "about:addons" into the address bar.
+In the Firefox Add-ons Manager there is a gears icon next to the search bar.
+Click the icon and select "Install Add-on From File..." from the menu that appears.
+Again, this will bring up a file selection dialog which you can use to find and open the XPI file.

-Running your program as described in the `Running It` section uses the same process as packaging it as a .xpi, so this step is optional.
+Once you have installed the add-on you can test it in exactly the same way as in the "Trying It Out" section above.

 ### Distributing It ###